Chopped Shrimp Salad with Lemon Vinaigrette

 What to Serve with Shrimp Salad

 Although shrimp salad can easily stand on its own as a full meal, sometimes you may want to serve it with something else to create some variety.
-It also is great for a brunch or lunch spread.
+It is also great for a brunch or lunch spread.

 Recipe Ideas for Shrimp Salad